shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### Class
 - A class is a blueprint for the object.
 - We can think of class as a sketch of a parrot with labels.
 It contains all the details about the name, colors, size etc. Based on these descriptions, we can study about the parrot.
 Here, a parrot is an object.
+- Classes are created by keyword class.
+- Attributes are the variables that belong to a class.
+- Attributes are always public and can be accessed using the dot (.) operator.
+Eg.: Myclass.Myattribute
 - The example for class of parrot can be :
 ```
 class Parrot: